liamks/Backbone-On-Rails/README.md

 The example module is rendered either when the app starts or when the use navigates back to the index action.

+The entire Backbone application is stored within `app/assets/javascripts/app`.
+The asset pipeline uses `app/assets/javascripts/backboneApp.js` to load all the Backbone app files and the templates.
+Library JavaScript files are stored in `lib/assets/javascripts`.
+For good measure I also included Bootstrap!